Because Owning And Flying Your Beechcraft Can Be Done Safely AND For Less Money!

 Legacy Nose Wheel Grease Felts are Retired

-Speaking of Felts, here is a discovery that the legacy 5 x 5 nose gear grease felts have been discontinued in favor of a molded grease seal.
+Speaking of Felts, here is a discovery that the legacy 5 x 5 nose gear grease felts have been discontinued in favor of a bearing with a molded grease seal (PN: LM67048XL), available at Amazon HERE and bearing cup (PN: LM67010XL) available at Amazon HERE.

 WOW, how long did it take to get out of 1940's grease sealing technology????